 In 2012 the club celebrated it’s 75th Anniversary with a visit to Aras an Uachtarain and met with President Michael D. Higgins.
 The late Helen Spellman, who was a member of the club for over 60 years, presented Sabina, the President’s wife, with a bouquet of flowers.

-The club has between 40 and 50 members and continues to inspire and encourage local talent.
+The club has around 50 members and continues to inspire and encourage local talent.